elena19m/cloud-courses/website/docs/common/containers/_docker_intro.md

 ### Exercise 02: Interact with Docker instances

 Make sure the following three containers are started: `ctf-piece_of_pie`, `cdl-caddy`, `cdl-debian-bash`.
-Start them if they are not stared.
+Start them if they are not started.

 Copy files to and from containers.